paolosalvatori/private-aks-cluster-terraform-devops/README.md

 - [apply](https://www.terraform.io/docs/cli/commands/apply.html)
 - [destroy](https://www.terraform.io/docs/cli/commands/destroy.html)

 This extension is intended to run on Windows, Linux and MacOS agents.
-As an alternative, you can use the [Bash Task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/bash?view=azure-devops) or [PowerShell Task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/powershell?view=azure-devops) to install Terraform to the agent and run Terraform commands.
+As an alternative, you can use the [Bash Task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/bash? view=azure-devops) or [PowerShell Task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/powershell?view=azure-devops) to install Terraform to the agent and run Terraform commands.

-## Deployment ##
+## Azure Resources ##
-The following picture shows the resources deployed by the ARM template in the target resource group.
+The following picture shows the resources deployed by the ARM template in the target resource group using one of the Azure DevOps pipelines in this reporitory.

 ![Resource Group](images/resourcegroup.png)